nicom0202/CSE138_Assignment4/README.md

     - **(i)** For-loops to get the entire key value store & partition it.

 4. ``Rationale``:
-    - **(i)** Although this is probably not the most effient way to do this, we were having trouble having everyone be a ``leader`` and have this be decentralized algorithm but we ran into a lot of issues.
+    - **(i)** Although this is probably not the most efficent way to do this, we were having trouble having everyone be a ``leader`` and have this be decentralized algorithm.
 The biggest issue was the redistribution of keys.
 So instead we decided on a centralized approach and just have one replica organize the reshard.